sibskull/synaptiks/doc/index.rst

 Issues, questions and feedback
 ==============================

-If you have any questions concerning synaptiks, please join the `Google group`_.
+Please join the `Google group`_ to ask questions and give feedback.

 If you have found a bug in synaptiks, if miss a certain feature or if have any proposals concerning synaptiks, please report them to the `issue tracker`_.
 To